 Modern History of the Sancy Diamond

 According to some historians, the Sancy Diamond was recovered and sold to the Spanish Crown’s Minister, Manuel de Godoy; however, this fact has never been confirmed.
 The Sancy is also believed to have owned the Queen of Spain until the arrival of Joseph Bonaparte.
 The gemstone reappeared only after 20 years in Florence, where it was sold to Prince Demidov of Russia in 1828.

 According to other historians, the Sancy has never been recovered but reappeared in 1828 and was sold to a Russian nobleman of the Demidov dynasty Pavel Nikolaievich Demidov for £80,000.
-The gemstone remained in the Demidov family collection up to 1865 when sold to an Indian entrepreneur, Sir Jamsetee Jeejeebhoy, for an approximate £100,000.
+The gemstone remained in the Demidov family collection up to 1865 when sold to an Indian entrepreneur, Sir Jamsetee Jeejeebhoy, for approximately £100,000.
 Two years later, the gem was displayed by a French jeweller G Bapst with a price tag of 1,000,000 French francs.